CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_FFPE_RNAseq.md

 {% include important.html content="Safe stopping point, samples can be left overnight at 4C.
 If not processed within the next day, freeze the PCR prodcuts at -20C for up to 2 weeks." %}

 ## Purification of Final RNA-Seq Library Using AMPure Beads
 {% include important.html content="Move samples to a 96 well plate before beginning this step.
-We do not have a magnetic stand that holds PCR strip tubes." %}
+We do not have a magnetic stand that holds PCR strip tubes.
+You may recombine your split samples from the previous step here, or keep them split and do the bead cleanup separately on each." %}

 1. Allow AMPure XP beads to come to room temperature for about 30 minutes before use.
 Vortex beads for 2 minutes to mix well.
 Make sure samples are in a 96 well plate that will fit on our magnetic stand.
 Prepare fresh 80% ethanol, you will about 400 uL per sample.